-- We recognise that all pupils can experience a range of social and emotional issues.
-As well as a whole school focus on social and emotional wellbeing through our PHSE teaching, additional interventions can be offered bespoke to address specific issues as they arise. - All children in school are supported to develop relationships with their peers through explicit teaching, modelling and reminding them of desirable behaviours and our core learning values.
+• We recognise that all pupils can experience a range of social and emotional issues.
+As well as a whole school focus on social and emotional wellbeing

+- through our PHSE teaching, additional interventions can be offered bespoke to address specific issues as they arise. - All children in school are supported to develop relationships with their peers through explicit teaching, modelling and reminding them of desirable behaviours and our core learning values.
 For those pupils who find this more difficult, other strategies will be suggested.
-We are able to offer support to the peer group or class group of pupils with emotional and/or social difficulties. - We have a forest school nurture group, which is offered to children with emotional and social problems, and to those who have experienced trauma or poor self-esteem.
-At the start of each year, class teachers can refer children who they think would benefit from our forest school provision.
-These pupils are then assessed by the forest school teacher and monitored throughout their time in forest school.
-The aim of the provision is to improve children's self-esteem, resilience and give them chance to be reflective and work together as a 'tribe' to solve problems and learn new skills together.
+We are able to offer support to the peer group or class group of pupils with emotional and/or social difficulties. - We have nurture groups (Forest School and ELSA), which are offered to children with emotional and social problems, and to those who have experienced trauma or display poor self-esteem.
+At the start of each year, class teachers can refer children who they think would benefit from our nurture provision.
+These pupils are then assessed by the nurture teachers (Forest School and/or our trained ELSA teacher) and monitored closely during at least a half-term programme.

+The aim of the Forest School provision is to improve children's self-esteem, resilience and give them chance to be reflective and work together as a 'tribe' to solve problems and learn new skills together.